top of page

 Current Research

-This interdisciplinary work is supported by the mentorship of Dr. Laura Moore at UNC and funded through the National Science Foundation’s Long-Term Ecological Research (LTER) program.
+This interdisciplinary work is supported by the mentorship of Dr. Laura Moore at UNC and funded through the National Science Foundation’s LTER program.
 In recognition of my efforts, I have been awarded the Ronald F. Labisky Graduate Fellowship in Wildlife Policy in 2024.

 Adapting Barrier Islands to Climate Change